crystalcommerce/Frontend-Standards/README.md

     }
     ```

+- **Organization**
-- **Organization**: Do not use multiple selector delcarations to write duplicate styles or to style the same element.
+    - Do not use multiple selector delcarations to write duplicate styles or to style the same element.

     *Bad*
     ```html